 Prior to their recruitment, the new employees had a little knowledge about the company from the information they’ve gathered for the interview.
 However, it’s important to give them better and detailed information about the company.
 From the go, help them to understand the goals and mission of the company.
 Communicate with clear terms on how they are expected to fit into the overall picture of the company.
 As part of the Induction process steps, you can test their understanding of what the company represents.

-New recruits usually find the first day in a new workplace awkward and intimidating.
+Starting a new job is a big change in every one’s life.
+Naturally, your new recruit will be nervous.
 One of the aims of employee induction is to get them relaxed and settled in the company.
 The success of every on-boarding process is in having the new recruits feel welcome, hit the ground running and to increase productivity.
 According to research, the social connection between workers from the first day can boost their morale.
 So, during the employee induction program, activities that make room for relationship building among employees such as a mentorship program or buddy system should be encouraged.